NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

    - **Scan Interval**: Polling frequency in seconds (default: 120, minimum suggested: 120)

 ### ➕ Adding Inverters
-5. After initial setup, you'll be guided to add inverter serials one by one
+5. After initial setup, you'll be guided to add inverter serials one by one.
-6. Enter each inverter's Wi-Fi module serial number
+6.  **Inverter Serial Numbers** - Use the serial shown under **Devices** in Solax Cloud.
+      - If your system uses a Solax LAN/WiFi dongle, use the dongle serial.
+      - If your inverter has built-in WiFi, use the inverter serial.
+      - For microinverter systems, use the microinverter serial.
 7. Check "Finish Setup" when all inverters are added

 ### 🧩 Managing Inverters